chrisekelley/kiwi-webapp/README.md

 Note that App context, created when the application was initialised, is available to forward the user to the next page:

     App.trigger("userMain");

+### Developing elements and bower

+Some of the elements I've developed will be used in other projects.
+When sorting out bugs, it is useful to do a 'bower link' in the element's source and then in this project link it to the element source.

+    source/polymer-app-globals]$ bower link
+    source/kiwi-webapp]$ bower link app-globals

+Unfortunately these bower linked elements don't get built when deploying to cordova ('cordova run android') so it is necessary to wipe the bower-components dir and 'bower install' to get ehe elements to your app.

 ### Resources